djamey87/nextjs-blog-cms-wisp/README.md

 ## Features

-- Beautiful blog starter kit with server rendering using Next.js 14 Server Components
+- A minimalist blog starter kit with server rendering using Next.js 14 Server Components
 - Responsive layout for mobile devices
 - Filter blog posts by tags
 - About page